mvolkmann/blog/src/swift/SwiftPackageManager.md

 - Add code that uses the public types, functions, and values defined in the imported package targets.

+To update the version of all package dependencies, select File ...
+Packages ...
+Update to Latest Package Versions.

+To update the version of a specific package dependency:

+- Open the Project Navigator.
+- Under "Package Dependencies", find the package and right-click it.
+- Select "Update Package".

+To see source code for a package dependency:

+- Open the Project Navigator.
+- Under "Package Dependencies", find the package and expand it.
+- Expand the "Sources" directory.
+- Click a source file to view it.

 ## Updating Packages

-To update the version of a single package dependency to the latest version that is compatible with the dependency rule for specified for the package, right-click the dependency near the bottom of the Navigator and select "Update Package".
+To update the version of a single package dependency to the latest version that is compatible with the dependency rule for specified for the package, right-click the dependency near the bottom of the Project Navigator and select "Update Package".

 To update the version of all of the application dependencies,